Frequently asked questions concerning studies at Chalmers

 - Do I need a residence permit to study in Sweden?

 Citizens of EU/EEA countries do not need a residence permit to study in Sweden.
-Citizens of countries outside of the EU/EEA region need a residence permit to study in Sweden for more than 3 months.
+Citizens of countries outside of the EU/EEA region need a residence permit to study in Sweden, when the time period exceeds more than three months.

 Residence permit for studies and work

-- How soon should I apply for a residence permit?
+- When should I apply for a residence permit?

 No. You are advised to contact the Swedish Migration Agency directly.
-Chalmers and the Swedish Migration Agency exchange information on a regular basis, but they are organizations independent from each other and cannot influence each other’s work.
+Chalmers and the Swedish Migration Agency exchange information on a regular basis, but Chalmers admissions has no way of facilitating or expediate the process.

-- I applied for a residence permit for two years, but I received a permit valid for only one year.
+- I applied for a two year residece permit, but I received a permit valid for only one year.
 Why?

 You are granted a residence permit for only one year at a time.
 At the end of the first year, you may apply for an extension.
-You do not need to travel back to your home country in order to apply for an extension.
+You apply for the extension while still here in Sweden.

-- Can I survive in Sweden without learning Swedish?
+- Can I manage to get by in Sweden without learning Swedish?

 - So you mean I do not to need to learn Swedish at all?